 To top it all off, their cans are made by unionized American steelworkers.
 For Americans, supporting our steel industry is a top priority for most, and I predict many will find this a huge point in Beard Balm’s favor.

 One of the biggest complaints about beard balms, in general, is the smell.
-A lot of people aren’t really fond of the smell of beeswax, for instance (though others love it).
-Beard Balm solves this conundrum.
-This particular beard balm by Beard Balm is their “Original Scent”, which they describe as a combination of lemon peel, eucalyptus leaf and geranium.
+A lot of people aren’t fond of the smell of beeswax, for instance (though others love it).
+Beard Balm solves this problem.
+This particular beard balm by Beard Balm is their “Original Scent,” which they describe as a combination of lemon peel, eucalyptus leaf, and geranium.
 Geranium is indeed a flower, but it’s a common ingredient in many of the better men’s colognes.
 Meanwhile, lemon peel and eucalyptus offer a refreshing, somewhat zesty scent that’s clean and masculine.
 The thoughtfulness behind the scent profile makes Beard Balm easily the best beard balm when it comes to smelling good.

 Optimized for control